Diapering your duck, goose or chicken is the first step

 THE BACK OF THE NECK WITH PLASTIC RELEASE BUCKLES.
 STRAPS ARE ADJUSTABLE WITH SLIDERS LIKE BRA STRAPS.

-before it is grown.
+you will need before it is grown.
 It tells me the shape, build and weight.
-You do not order a "small breed" harness, etc.
+You do not order a "small breed"

 Is the harness reusable?
 Yes,